arduino/Arduino-Science-Journal-iOS/README.md

 ## Features

-* Visualize and graph data from a variety of sources including your device's  built-in sensor 📱
+* 📈 Visualize and graph data from a variety of sources including your device's built-in sensor
-* Connect to external sensors over BLE ↭🔌
+* 📲 Connect to external sensors over BLE .
-* Annotate observations with pictures 🏔 and notes 📝
+* 📷 Annotate with pictures and 📝 notes.

 ## More

-Science Journal is brought to you by [Making & Science][ms], an initiative by [Google](https://www.google.com/intl/en/about/).
+Science Journal formerly brought to you by Making & Science, an initiative by Google.
+Arduino Science Journal is now an official [Arduino Education] product.

-Open Science
-Journal is not an official Google product.

 ---